NYU-Molecular-Pathology/Methylation/README.md

 Download the following Mac Packages, but **do not install** until you have opened the system preferences Security Pane as below.

 I recommend to download 4.1 and run on a clean install to avoid changing any other packages.
 4.1 includes compile and Tckl dependencies.
-Attached in this directory are menubar apps for Rswitch which allows you to seamlessly switch between package libraries:
+In this repository is a menubar app called Rswitch which allows you to seamlessly switch between package libraries:
 <br>
 <img src="https://github.com/NYU-Molecular-Pathology/Methylation/blob/25020451c5d320ff6aa70e65421f7a828f4a6905/screenshots/rswitch.png" alt="drawing" width="250"/>